Herbal & Flower Teas

 - Strain and drink warm.
 The tea has a mild, slightly earthy-sweet taste with a gentle floral note from the chrysanthemum.

 Dried lychee is available at Chinese specialty grocery stores and herbal medicine shops.
 This tea has a mild herbal taste that most people find quite pleasant.
 Both men and women can drink it.
 However, pregnant women must not use this formula.
 For those who want to start taking care of their emotional wellbeing before reaching menopause, this is an excellent regular tea — not waiting until symptoms become disruptive, but building resilience earlier.
-Bro Niu also encourages finding enjoyable activities, nurturing social connections, and staying curious — food therapy works best when paired with a life that has things to look forward to.
+Nourilo also encourages finding enjoyable activities, nurturing social connections, and staying curious — food therapy works best when paired with a life that has things to look forward to.